William Cameron Townsend: Plan for First Translation Community

-Mexico and the founding of SIL

-The initial visit
+Mexico

-The winning faction of the Mexican Revolution created the Constitution of 1917, which extended the anticlerical measures of the liberal Constitution of 1857 restricting the Catholic Church in Mexico.
+The triumphant faction of the Mexican Revolution created the Constitution of 1917, which extended the anticlerical measures of the liberal Constitution of 1857 and restricted the Catholic Church in Mexico.
 Townsend and Legters, however, entered Mexico without missionary credentials.
-Having cut all formal organizational ties, including those to the Central American Mission, the two men used Sáenz's letter of invitation to cross the border and make their way to Mexico City.
-This instance represents the first of what later critical authors would view as 'deceits,' whereby the two men concealed their deeper goal behind a veil of government sanctity.
-In reality, the letter was the only basis they had to enter Mexico, and it had to be on a personal level, since SIL did not yet exist as an institution.
-There was no deceit, because Sáenz knew why Townsend wanted to come to Mexico.
-The goal of the anti-clerical 1917 Mexican constitution was to reduce the power of the Catholic Church in Mexico.
-By coming as lay people, without sacrificing or hiding their Christian beliefs, Townsend and Legters, in fact, acted in accordance with the law and its intent.
+Having cut all formal organizational ties, including those to CAM, the two men used Sáenz's letter of invitation to travel to Mexico City.
+This instance represents the first of what later critical authors would view as 'deceits,' whereby the two men concealed their deeper goal behind a veil of government permission.
+Other critics note that Sáenz knew why they wanted to come to Mexico.